ouspg/CompSec/Lab2_Network/README.md

 **'These are not my credentials'**

-Use SQL injection in the GET request in a similar way as in Task 1, but this time use [UNION](http://www.sqlinjection.net/union/) command to get all the users emails and password hashes.
+Use SQL injection in the GET request in a similar way as in Task 1, but this time use [UNION](http://www.sqlinjection.net/union/) command to get all the users' emails and password hashes.

 <details>
 <summary>Hint</summary>
-In this exercise, you need to know the name of the users table, its column number and the name of the email and password fields.
+In this exercise, you need to know the name of the users table, its column number, and the name of the email and password fields.
 These values can be guessed.
 Table and column names are obvious.
 Try guessing them and check the error messages if you got it right.
 </details>

 First, form a statement that attempts to select all the columns from the users table.
 If the server returns "table does not exist" you guessed it wrong.
 If you receive the following error "SQLITE_ERROR: SELECTs to the left and right of UNION does not have the same number of result columns" you are on the right track.

 After you know the table name, you have to find out how many columns the Products table has, so you can select that many columns from the users table.

-You can guess this if you want to, but the column amount can also be found from the response you get from a product search.
+You can guess this if you want to, but the column amount can also be found in the response you get from a product search.
 Now select that many columns from the users table where at least two of them are email and password.
-If the values are not visible, you might have put it to a field that is not rendered visible.
-Try putting it to a different field.
+If the values are not visible, you might have put them in a field that is not rendered visible.
+Try putting them in a different field.

 __What SQL command did you use?__